-- Imagine you are a painted lady butterfly flying all that way. - How would you feel?
+(1) Imagine you are a painted lady butterfly completing one of these migration steps.
+How do you feel?

 What challenges or obstacles might you face on your journey?
+Nature really is amazing!

 Section 6: Adaptations

 In the Amazing Adaptations session we looked at the adaptations different birds had developed to enable them to live in a wetland.
 The creatures on the Minibeast Cards have developed different adaptations to protect themselves from predators.
 Some have become camouflaged so that predators can't see them whilst others taste bad to put predators off.
 Some have developed venomous bites or stings while others have a shell to protect themselves.